fs-os/fs-os/README.md

 - (Optional) [qemu](https://www.qemu.org) for testing the ISO on a VM.

 #### Building
-Once you have all the requisites, simply run:
+Once you have all the requirements, simply run:
 ```console
 $ git clone https://github.com/fs-os/fs-os
 $ cd fs-os